 SDI in 2019

 DOT is working with state and local governments and other stakeholders to apply new data integration and analysis techniques, test new tools developed by DOT, and share lessons learned and best practices to advance transportation safety practice and ultimately save lives.

 Solving for Safety: Visualization Challenge

 DOT launched a safety challenge asking participants to come up with innovative ways to visualize data that will reveal insights into serious crashes on our roads and rail systems while improving our understanding of transportation safety.
-Five Stage I semi-finalists are advancing to Stage II, developing their ideations for an analytical visualization tool into a proof of concept.
-For more information, visit the Solving for Safety Submissions page or read the press release announcing the two finalists.
+For more information, visit the Solving for Safety Submissions page or read the press release announcing the winner.

 Safety Data Forum

 DOT has convened two Safety Data Forums to engage diverse groups of stakeholders in discussion about opportunities to leverage data analytics tools to predict and prevent transportation fatalities and injuries.
 The forums have been attended by representatives of data and technology firms, universities, national safety organizations, and all levels of government.
 For more information, visit the 2018 Safety Data Forum page and the 2019 Safety Data Forum page.